google/zetasql/docs/query-syntax.md

 matches the identifier in a `REPLACE` clause is replaced by the expression in that `REPLACE` clause.

-A `SELECT * REPLACE` statement does not change the names or order of columns.
+A `SELECT * REPLACE` statement doesn't change the names or order of columns.
 However, it can change the value and the value type.

 ```sql